-Whether it’s a simple water-butt in your garden or an advanced rainwater harvesting system, saving rainwater can help reduce your mains water consumption, benefiting both the environment and your wallet.
+Whether it’s a simple water butt in your garden or an advanced rainwater harvesting system, saving rainwater can help reduce your mains water consumption, benefiting both the environment and your wallet.
 By harvesting rainwater you can use it to water the garden and plants around your home or even for washing clothes and flushing the loo.
 The Renewable Energy Hub is a great resource for anyone looking to save energy around the home, including lots of information about saving rainwater.

 Making healthier, more environmentally aware choices in the products we buy used to mean compromising on quality or choice.
 But that’s changing!
-From furniture to bedding, candles to paint (ahem!).
-There are loads of companies out there who produce goods in an environmentally conscious way.
+From furniture to bedding, candles to paint (ahem!), there are loads of companies out there who produce goods in an environmentally conscious way.

 To be sure you’re buying genuine eco products there are certain accreditations you can look out for, in order to make an informed decision.
 For example, at Earthborn our paints carry the Ecolabel.
-The Ecolabel provides independent, third party assurance that the product meets the highest possible environmental performance and is the only environmental product certification scheme that is accepted EU wide.
+The Ecolabel provides an independent, third party assurance that the product meets the highest possible environmental performance and is the only environmental product certification scheme that is accepted EU wide.

-There are also organisations such as Blue Patch.
-It’s a directory for UK & Irish businesses from a whole variety of sectors – from fashion and home to food and leisure.
+There are also organisations such as Blue Patch, a directory for UK & Irish businesses from a whole variety of sectors – from fashion and home to food and leisure.
 The difference is that each business has proven green credentials.
 It enables you, the customer, to browse different sectors on its website to find genuinely eco friendly businesses.